-Laparoscopy is also known as minimal invasive surgery and is the most popular and common surgery for ectopic pregnancies.
-In this a very small incision is given at your lower abdomen or near navel.
+Laparoscopy is also known as minimally invasive surgery and is the most popular and common surgery for ectopic pregnancies.
+In this, a very small incision is given at your lower abdomen or near the navel.
 Then a thin tube equipped with a camera lens and light is placed into the incision so that doctors can view the affected area.
 Other small instruments are also inserted either through the tube or through other small incision in order to remove the ectopic pregnancy.
 If in case the Fallopian tube is damaged then doctors might decide to remove the tube as well

 Complications Which May Arise In Ectopic Pregnancy

 Diagnosis of ectopic pregnancy at a very early stage is necessary to prevent further complications.

 Risk of future ectopic pregnancy: In cases where ectopic pregnancy is diagnosed and treated in a very later stage, the chances are more than your fallopian tubes will be damaged.
 If this occurs, then you’re more likely to have another ectopic pregnancy in the future

 Rupture and severe bleeding: In a later diagnosed ectopic pregnancy, the growing fetus can rupture the tissue around the place where it is growing, leading to internal bleeding and severe pain.
 Due to Severe bleeding the blood pressure drop to the point where symptoms of shock are seen including dizziness and faintness

 Can I Get Pregnant After An Ectopic Pregnancy>